mk-fg/games/README.rst

   | Does not change research time by default, as it's not a bottleneck anyway.
   | Based on simple "ReducedResearch" mod (~10 lines of lua), but with updated formula.

+- mod-portal-reverse-dep-check.py

+  Script to lookup what depends on specific mod using `Factorio Mod Portal API <https://wiki.factorio.com/Mod_portal_API>`_.

+  | Does as much caching as possible to allow running repeated lookup.
+  | Run with -h/--help option to get usage info.

 - mod-list.yaml - list of mods from when I last played (should include base game version number) and backed it up.